matthewgthomas/gratitude/src/content/act3.md

 # Gratitude dawns

-Over the last 365 days–writing every single day–I’ve accumulated {stats.total_words.toLocaleString()} words expressing gratitude.
+Over the last 365 days—writing every single day—I’ve accumulated {stats.total_words.toLocaleString()} words expressing gratitude.

 Here’s what I wrote about most often.
 This chart shows the ten words I use most frequently; tap the buttons to explore nouns, adjectives and verbs.

 <WordsChart />

-<Aside>I learnt a whole new programming language just to draw these charts and build a website for this choose-your-own-adventure essay.
+<Aside>I learnt a whole new programming language just to draw these charts and build a website for this Choose Your Own Adventure essay.
 Told you I was a nerd.</Aside>

 Much of what I feel grateful for reflects on time and place (“day”, “morning”, “night”, “work”) or relates to food and/or socialising.
-I also describe a **lot** of things–mostly food–as *delicious* or *tasty* (though I have had more than one ‘delicious chat’ over the last year).
+I also describe a **lot** of things—mostly food—as *delicious* or *tasty* (though I have had more than one ‘delicious chat’ over the last year).
 I find chats, days and people to be *lovely* and/or *fun*.

 The verb ‘to have’ does a lot of heavy lifting across many kinds of gratitude, from existential (“I have no chronic pain”) and nostalgic (“Having had such a great and lovely grandma”) to simple joys (“Had a proper long sleep last night”).
 I intentionally consider many activities as things I ‘get’ to do, rather than ‘have’ to do: “Getting to spend Christmas with my parents;” “Got to spend most of the day working on \[this\] gratitude story.”

 I write about ‘home’ a lot, in a variety of ways.
-Sometimes as a noun–a place I feel grateful for and where I find sanctuary.
+Sometimes as a noun – a place I feel grateful for and where I find sanctuary.
 Sometimes home is an [adverb](https://english.stackexchange.com/questions/511146/is-the-word-home-never-an-adverb) (“Bringing a baguette home from Paris” or “Catching the last bus home and getting to watch us pass through London streets at night”).

 Until I started analysing my gratitudes in this (nerdy) way, keeping a journal felt a bit like collecting shells or stamps or records just for the sake of having a collection.
 I may have discovered some trinkets that twinkled in the moonlight, but the sun still wasn’t rising.